SavvinaFil/TreeShap/docs/configuration.md

 ### Background Data (`background_data_path`)
 * **What it is:** A representative subset of your training data.
 * **What it’s used for:** SHAP explains predictions by comparing the current input to a "baseline."
 The background data calculates this baseline by "integrating out" features—effectively replacing a feature with values from the background set to measure the impact on the prediction.
-* **Why it matters:** In energy forecasting, your background data must represent "typical" behavior.
-If your background set lacks diversity (e.g., only includes nighttime samples), your daytime explanations will be physically nonsensical.
+* **Why it matters:** It defines the Base Value ($\phi_0$).
+If the background set is biased or contains outliers, the resulting Shapley values will be skewed.
+A well-chosen background set ensures that the "contributions" identified are relative to a truly "typical" state of the system.

 ### Data to Explain (`test_data_path`)
-* **What it is:** The specific samples (e.g., a high-demand day or a sudden solar drop) that you want to analyze.
+* **What it is:** The specific input instances (observations) you wish to deconstruct.
-* **What it’s used for:** This is the input that the explainer deconstructs to show which features (like `ghi` or `PV_lag_24`) were the primary drivers for that specific forecast.
+* **What it’s used for:** These are the targets for "local" explanations.
+The explainer deconstructs the model's output for these specific samples, assigning a numeric value (the SHAP value) to each feature.
+This value represents how much that feature pushed the prediction higher or lower compared to the background average.

 ---